 What Happened to Simran Bhoga & Where is She Now?
 The Shocking Truth Behind Netflix’s Sweet Bobby: My Catfish Nightmare

-Sweet Bobby: My Catfish Nightmare, a new Netflix documentary, tells the terrifying eight-year story of Kirat Assi, a thirty-something marketing executive from London, England, who became a victim of the online scam known as “catfishing.”
+Sweet Bobby: My Catfish Nightmare, a new Netflix documentary, tells the terrifying eight-year long story of Kirat Assi, a thirty-something marketing executive from London, England, who became a victim of the online scam known as “catfishing.”

 A person who engages in catfishing creates or borrows an online identity to deceive their victim, usually in a romantic context.
-The revelation after Sweet Bobby: My Catfish Nightmare that Assi’s tormentor was her cousin and confidante, Simran Bhogal, makes her story all the more startling.
+The revelation that [ SPOILER] Assi’s tormentor was her cousin and confidante, Simran Bhogal, makes her story all the more startling.

 Bhogal’s incredibly complex network of deceit and lies persisted for almost ten years.
 Bhogal gradually gained Assi’s affection by pretending to be Bobby Jandu, who she knew was desperate for a marriage and kids, first on Facebook.